GRE- Graduate Record Examinations(Revised)

 Unit C - Quantitative Reasoning (Section 5, 6 shaving 25 questions per section with allotted time, 40 minutes per section)

-The Analytic Writing sections always comes first, while the other four sections may appear in any order.
+The Analytic Writing sections always come first, while the other four sections may appear in any order.

 The rGRE which is the largest revision in the history of GRE has the following changes which are carried out in paper-based test too.